For Debian/Ubuntu

 Implement chunked uploads

-Use asynchronous tasks
+Use asynchronous processing

 Error handling and validation